Proposed SEC SPAC Rules: What You Need to Know

 When a transaction is on the horizon, you have to be on your A-game.
 No matter if it's a merger, acquisition, or straightforward investment, it's time to put your best foot forward, shine your company's metaphorical shoes, and give that external party an accurate but compelling reason to proceed with the transaction.

-That's where a quality of earnings report (QOE) comes into play.
-With many details not outlined in the income statement, the QOE takes a deeper, more revealing dive into your sources of cash.
+That's where a quality of earnings report (QofE) comes into play.
+With many details not outlined in the income statement, the QofE permits a deeper, more revealing dive into your sources of cash.
 In short, it trims the proverbial fat from other reports to provide outsiders a clearer picture of your operations and financial stability.
-However, because a QOE is likely outside of your accounting team's everyday tasks, there can be a certain degree of confusion and hesitancy over its preparation and purpose.
+However, because a QofE is likely outside of a CFO and accounting team's everyday tasks, there can be a certain degree of confusion and hesitancy over its preparation and purpose.

-Embark understands both the importance of a QOE as well as the need for some guidance and direction.
-Therefore, since we firmly believe that sharing our knowledge rather than hoarding it like Pokémon cards is in everyone's best interests, we're providing our insights into the QOE along with a handy template to get you started.
-Sure, every company is at least a little different, including yours, but between the following nuggets of informative goodness and our basic but insightful template, you're well on your way to completing a successful transaction.
+Embark understands both the importance of a QofE as well as the need for some guidance and direction.
+Therefore, since we firmly believe sharing our knowledge rather than hoarding it like Pokémon cards is in everyone's best interests, we're providing our insights into the QofE along with a handy Excel template to get you started.
+Sure, every company is at least a little different, including yours, but between the following nuggets of informative goodness and our basic but insightful template, you're well on your way to a hefty valuation and successful transaction.

 The Essence of Your Financial Health

-One of the central concepts of a QOE is to eliminate any skewed perspectives resulting from non-recurring items or extraordinary events that are not a part of your normal operations.
-Whether that's a big ol’ golden parachute check you wrote last year or a smaller than usual expense, the QOE takes those items out of the loop to presents a normalized snapshot of your company’s performance and cash flow.
+One of the central concepts of a QofE is to eliminate any skewed perspectives resulting from non-recurring items or extraordinary events part of your normal operations.
+Whether that's a big ol’ golden parachute check you wrote last year or a smaller than usual expense, the QofE takes those items out of the loop to present a normalized snapshot of your company’s performance and cash flow.

-As you'll see from our accompanying template, a properly constructed QOE doesn't try to hide these types of line items but, instead, removes them from the picture while also justifying their exclusion.
-Although the income statement is the principal focus of the report, a QOE also provides details into other financial statements and facets of operations as well.
+As you'll see from our accompanying Excel template, a properly constructed QofE doesn't try to hide these types of line items but, instead, removes them from the picture while also justifying their exclusion.
+Although the income statement is the principal focus of the analysis, a QofE also provides insights into other financial statements and facets of operations as well.

 Quality of Earning Best Practices